www.prismmodelchecker.org

 "the long-run probability that the queue is more than 75% full"

-Furthermore, PRISM makes it easy to compute the values of such properties for a range of parameters and plot graphs of the results using experiments.
+Furthermore, PRISM makes it easy to combine such properties into more complex expressions, compute their values for a range of parameters and plot graphs of the results using experiments.
 This is often a very useful way of identifying interesting patterns or trends in the behaviour of a system.
 See the Case Studies section of the PRISM website for many examples of this kind of analysis.

 Identifying A Set Of States